whistle87/seminar3/instruction_git.md

 ### New branch creating

-For creating new branch ...
+For creating new branch print

+    git branch branch_name

 ### Switching between branches